hydratk/hydratk-lib-network/doc/rst/module/lib/network/selen.rst

 * read_element

 Method reads element value.
-First it fires event selen_before_read_elem where parameters (ident, method, attr, attr_val) can be rewritten.
+First it fires event selen_before_read_elem where parameters (ident, method, attr, attr_val, el_type) can be rewritten.
 Parameters attr, attr_val are used to precise element search. attr is additional HTML element attribute, attr_val is requested value.
 It gets elements object using method get_element (supports all methods) and searches the valid one.